Market Analysts see Hecla Mining Company [HL] gaining to $6.25. Time to buy?

 How has HL stock performed recently?

-Hecla Mining Company [HL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.05.
-With this latest performance, HL shares gained by 5.08% in over the last four-week period, additionally plugging by 29.71% over the last 6 months – not to mention a rise of 2.53% in the past year of trading.
+Hecla Mining Company [HL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.98.
+With this latest performance, HL shares dropped by -1.79% in over the last four-week period, additionally plugging by 24.29% over the last 6 months – not to mention a rise of 15.07% in the past year of trading.

 Hecla Mining Company [HL]: Deeper insight into the fundamentals